 15. Cane di Oropa

-Highlights: Obedient, Athletic, hardworking
+Highlights: Obedient, Athletic, Diligent

 Originating from the Italian Alps from Northern Italy, the Cane di Oropa is a herding dog that’s been used for centuries to herd indigenous cattle and sheep.
 They come in a variety of coat colors, coat types, ear carriages, weights, and heights.